-Microorganisms will pass independent life and fix atmospheric nitrogen are known as free living diazotrophs.
+Microorganisms that pass independent life and fix atmospheric nitrogen are known as free-living diazotrophs.
 There are two groups of such microorganisms: bacteria and cyanobacteria (blue-green algae).
 Based on the mode of nutrition (carbon, nitrogen and oxygen and requirement of reducing groups) bacteria are divided into:

-- Aerobic bacteria: Azoromas, Azotobacter Beijerinckia, Mycobacteriin, Methylomonas.
+- Aerobic bacteria: Azonomas, Azotobacter Beijerinckia, Mycobacterium, Methylomonas.

 - Facultative anaerobic bacteria: Bacillus, Enterobacter, Klebsiella, etc.

 - Anaerobic bacteria: Clostridium.

 - Photosynthetic bacteria: Rhodomicrobium, Rhodopseudomonas, Rhodospirillum, Chromatium, Chlorobium etc.

 Among cyanobacteria both heterocystous and non-heterocystous forms fix atmospheric nitrogen, for example, Anabaena, Anabaenopsis, Aulosira, Calothrix, Cylindrospermum, Gloeocapsa, Lyngbya, Nostoc, Oscillatoria, Plectonema, Scytonema, Stegonema, Tolypothrix, Trichodesmium etc..
 (Alexander, 1977).

 Nitrogenase is the enzyme complex responsible for nitrogen fixation.
 This has been characterized as two components, and neither is active without the other.